sirajeddineaissa/github-repo-search/README.md

 ![Showcase Project](/src/assets/readme-images/showcase.jpg)

-GitHub Repo Search is a web-based interface solution that allows users to search GitHub repositories and filter them by GitHub usernames.
-It also allows the user to view some of the data related to each repositories (title, description, stars...) and redirect them to the selected project repository.
+GitHub Repo Search is a web-based solution that allows users to search GitHub profiles and go through their GitHub repositories.
+It also allows users to view some of the data related to each repository (title, description, stars...) and redirect them to its URL.

 ### Technologies